vedph/cadmus_doc/deploy/mqdq.md

 ### MongoDB (Data)

 1. open a terminal where the `docker-compose.yml` script for Cadmus web is located.

 2. run `docker-compose up` to start the container.

 3. launch Studio3T and connect to <localhost:27017>.

 4. delete the `cadmus` database.
+This is the mock database created by the API on startup, so you are not losing anything.

-5. from `Import` pick `BSON - mongodump folder`; pick the target connection (click the `Click here to connect to a server...` message) as <localhost:27017>, then choose the folder with the MongoDB dump.
-Once chosen, in `Import as` type `cadmus` instead of the folder's name (`mqdq`): this means that you will restore the MQDQ database by naming it as `cadmus`.
+5. from `Import` pick `BSON - mongodump folder` (mind _folder_ here!); pick the target connection (click the `Click here to connect to a server...` message) as <localhost:27017>, then choose the folder with the MongoDB dump.
+Once chosen, in `Import as` type `cadmus`, instead of the folder's name (`mqdq` or whatever you called it): this means that you will restore the MQDQ database by naming it as `cadmus`.
 All the collections should be checked for import, as per default settings.
 Finally, click `Execute`.

 ![Importing MQDQ data with Studio 3T](../images/mqdq-studio3t.png)